If you wake up with back pain or experience discomfort in your back, buttocks, or legs, physical therapy could help.

 Back pain and sciatica are treatable with physical therapy.
 At first, your therapist will focus on relieving pain.
 As symptoms ease, therapy will shift to core strengthening, flexibility, and teaching you proper posture and movement habits to avoid future injury.
 If you're dealing with sciatica, specific stretches will be included to help release pressure on the sciatic nerve and speed up recovery.

 Back pain can result from injuries, poor posture, or conditions like herniated or degenerative discs.
 Sciatica is a specific type of back pain caused by irritation of the sciatic nerve, leading to sharp or burning pain from the lower back down to the legs.
-It’s most common in people aged 30–50 and often caused by tight muscles, arthritis, or spinal issues.
-Physical therapy can help diagnose and treat both conditions effectively.

 Request An Appointment